Session Name: The Delicate Balance Between Tools, People, and Process

 Today, I will criticize how software appears to be produced and point to some places where we can improve.

-Mykel Alvis has over four decades of working in software development to arrive at the hot mess that he is today.
-His career has covered essentially every phase of the software delivery life cycle, including support, operations, testing, architecture and management.
+Mykel Alvis has over 4 decades of working in software development to arrive at the hot mess that he is today.
+His career has covered essentially every phase of the software delivery life cycle, including support, operations, testing, architecture, and management.
 Mykel currently operates Array Consulting, which is dedicated to increasing delivery by improving the underlying principles within organizations.